huggingface/blog/setfit-optimum-intel.md

 ## Faster!

 In this blog post, we'll explain how you can accelerate inference with SetFit even further on Intel CPUs, by optimizing your SetFit model with 🤗 [Optimum Intel](https://github.com/huggingface/optimum).
-We’ll show how you can achieve huge throughput gains by performing a simple quantization step on your model, no training required.
+We’ll show how you can achieve huge throughput gains by performing a simple post-training quantization step on your model.
 This can enable production-grade deployment of SetFit solutions using Intel Xeon CPUs.
 Our blog is accompanied by a [notebook](https://github.com/huggingface/setfit/blob/main/notebooks/setfit-optimum-intel.ipynb) for a step-by-step walkthrough.

 ## Step 1: Quantize the SetFit Model using 🤗 Optimum Intel